hpcgarage/intrepyddguide/library/functions.md

 - [isnan](https://docs.scipy.org/doc/numpy/reference/generated/numpy.isnan.html)
   - Note: the first argument can be either an array or a scalar
 - [le](https://docs.scipy.org/doc/numpy/reference/generated/numpy.less_equal.html)
-  - Broadcasting is only supported if the first argument is an array and the second argument is a scalar
 - [log](https://docs.scipy.org/doc/numpy/reference/generated/numpy.log.html)
   - Note: the first argument can be either an array or a scalar
-  - Broadcasting is only supported if the first argument is an array and the second argument is a scalar
 - [lt](https://docs.scipy.org/doc/numpy/reference/generated/numpy.less.html)
-  - Broadcasting is only supported if the first argument is an array and the second argument is a scalar
 - [minus](https://docs.scipy.org/doc/numpy/reference/generated/numpy.negative.html)
 - [mul](https://docs.scipy.org/doc/numpy/reference/generated/numpy.multiply.html)
-  - Broadcasting is only supported if the first argument is an array and the second argument is a scalar
 - [neq](https://docs.scipy.org/doc/numpy/reference/generated/numpy.not_equal.html)
-  - Broadcasting is only supported if the first argument is an array and the second argument is a scalar
 - [pow](https://docs.scipy.org/doc/numpy/reference/generated/numpy.power.html)
   - The first argument can be either an array or a scalar
-  - Broadcasting is only supported if the first argument is an array and the second argument is a scalar
 - [prod](https://docs.scipy.org/doc/numpy/reference/generated/numpy.prod.html)
 - [shape](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.shape.html)
   - Note: is a function rather than an attribute.
 Example: `shape(arr, index)`